Skip to Main Content

 Studio & Regulatory Knowledge

-ADs familiar with Hengdian World Studios, Qingdao CMM, and Wanda Studios.
-They know content review processes, co-production treaty needs, and set up with local Film Bureaus across major production regions.
+Our ADs know Hengdian World Studios, Qingdao CMM, and Wanda Studios well.
+They understand content review steps, co-production treaty rules, and how to work with local Film Bureaus across major production regions.

 03.